-In 2016, we celebrate 100 years of Amsterdam School.
-To honour this event and to coincide with the exposition Living in the Amsterdam School in the Stedelijk Museum Amsterdam, Art Deco Web Store has created this special category.
+We celebrate 100 years of Amsterdam School!
+To honour this event, Art Deco Web Store has created this special category.
 In this category, you will find a selection of items in the typical Amsterdam School style.
 Allow yourself to be inspired by the spectacular pieces of furniture, jewellery, lamps and home furnishings in the Amsterdam School style.
-In 2016, you can effortlessly incorporate the Amsterdam School look in your interior.
+In 2020, you can effortlessly incorporate the Amsterdam School look in your interior.
 Also have a look around our web store and discover the typical Amsterdam School style in many of our products.

 Expressionist, uncommon use of materials, dramatic and curved Lines, daring colours, pointy corners and exuberant, decorative elements: these are some characteristics of the Amsterdam School style.
 This remarkable style deserves some extra attention at Art Deco Web Store as Art Deco shapes were often incorporated in the Amsterdam School style.
 Spectacular interior designs from the period of the Amsterdam School were, among others, created by Jaap Gidding, Michel de Klerk, Piet Kramer, Hildo Krop and Marie Kuyken.
 What else makes the Amsterdam School so special?
 Continue reading for a brief introduction with this art movement.